baoblank25/Git_Ship_Note/README.md

 ## Using the VS Code Extension

-GitHub Repo for the Extension: https://github.com/baoblank25/extension
+GitHub Repo of the Extension: https://github.com/baoblank25/extension

 ### Installation